Table of Contents

 Extending the dry time of acrylic paint has several advantages.
 First, you can keep a lot of paint on your palette (mine is a Mickey Mouse plate).
 If you’re doing a lot of one color (say, the exterior of a dollhouse), you might want to keep a lot of paint handy.
 That could mean putting a bunch on your palette or simply keeping the tube open (or not tightly closed) for fast and easy access.
 The faster the paint dries, the less paint you can keep out.
 Adding extender eliminates that worry.

 Second, if you’re working with several different colors, you don’t have to worry about your blues drying out while you’re painting with reds and vice versa.
-You can have multiple colors out and can switch back and forth as you see fit without worrying about your paints drying out.
+You can have multiple colors out and are able to switch back and forth as you see fit without worrying about your paints drying out.
 That said, I wouldn’t put the whole rainbow out at once.
 Acrylic paint extenders can only do so much.

 Lastly, when you’re not worried about fast dry time, you can slow down and take your time painting.
 This means you’re less prone to make mistakes (cough, me, cough) and aren’t rushing your paint job.